Delaval Astley, 23rd Baron Hastings: Career

 For some years he played the character of Cameron Fraser in the long-running British radio drama The Archers.

 Lord Hastings now resides near Letheringsett in Norfolk, where he is currently a farmer and businessman.
 He took over management of the 2023-hectare Astley estate in 1998.

 He has been involved in a variety of local projects, such as the Holt Festival.
 In 2014, Lord Hastings donated to the Festival and was named a Platinum Ambassador for his contributions.

+He was chosen to carry one of the gold spurs of the royal regalia, emblems of knighthood and chivalry that were presented to King Charles III during his coronation.